 No—instead, this was to be our own version of Brief Encounter, but with party poppers, the guitarist from Generation Graveyard, and a profound feeling of loneliness.
 An exchange of tender feeling—an honesty I’d not felt in weeks—then the whistle blows and we move on with our lives.
 She, back to an international banking conglomerate.
 Me, back to the killing fields of writing mildly sarcastic articles for money.

 It would never work.

-Time was drawing in.
-It was that point in the evening when the in-house DJ plays "Hey Ya".
+Far too soon, it was that point in the evening when the in-house DJ plays "Hey Ya."
 “Let’s have a mince pie?”
 I suggested.
-Chloe, our photographer, realised she’d never had a mince pie before in her life, because she is secretly from Italy.
+Chloe, our photographer, realized she’d never had a mince pie before in her life, because she is secretly from Italy.
 I stuffed one in her gob, and one in my own.
 They were delicious mince pies.
-The Danish girl had one, too.
+The Danish girl had one too.
 What a nice girl.
 And so attractive beneath those pixels.

-Everyone loved Mr Christmas' forged, Xmas-themed £20 notes.
+Everyone loved Mr. Christmas's fake Xmas-themed £20 notes.

 The witching hour arrived.
-Mr Christmas needed to be back in Wiltshire.
+Mr. Christmas needed to be back in Wiltshire.
 He had important things to do the next day.
-It was Christmas Eve, after all, and the best kind of Christmas Eve – one where the trains are still running.
-Pausing only to pay a £70 bar tab, the evening came to its unnatural conclusion.
+It was Christmas Eve, after all, and the best kind of Christmas Eve—one on which the trains are still running.
+After we paused to pay our $116 bar tab, the evening came to its unnatural conclusion.
 Goodbye, Arno.
-Goodbye, Mr Christmas.
-Goodbye forever, pixellated Danish girl.
+Goodbye, Mr. Christmas.
+Goodbye forever, pixelated Danish girl.